kumbulanit/t-sql/sql trainning/untitled/Module 5/Lesson1_Sorting_Data.md

         (CASE WHEN ActiveProjects >= 3 THEN 3 WHEN ActiveProjects >= 1 THEN 2 ELSE 1 END) +
         (CASE WHEN SkillCount >= 5 THEN 3 WHEN SkillCount >= 3 THEN 2 ELSE 1 END)
     ) DESC,
-    -- Final: Tenure and salary
+    -- Final: Tenure and BaseSalary
     YearsOfService DESC,
     BaseSalary DESC;
 ```